StephenEastham/StephenEastham.github.io/index.md

 ---
 layout: page
-title: You write it - I smoooooooooooth it
+title: You write it, and then I smoooooooth it
 tagline:
 description:
 ---